-A league of 950 tennis-playing ladies that has been around for 40 years must be doing something right.
+A league of 950 tennis-loving ladies that has been around for 40 years must be doing something right.

-The Jackson, Mississippi based group is doing plenty right.
-Jackson Ladies Tennis Association (JLTA) brings together tennis players of all skill levels to compete on over 10 courts, 2 seasons a year, plus a final tournament and banquet in the spring.
+The Mississippi-based group keeps the courts hot.
+Jackson Ladies Tennis Association (JLTA) brings together tennis players of all skill levels to compete on 10+ courts, 2 seasons a year, plus a final tournament and banquet.
 A large undertaking, for sure.

 A coordination challenge, you ask?
 You bet.
-And the women who run the organization are all volunteers.
-Concerned about volunteer burnout, the league had to find an easy way to have all of these women register and pay for their participation twice a year, play on courts across the metro area, keep up with scores, and handle over 60 teams and hundreds of players.
+The women who run the organization are all volunteers.
+Concerned about volunteer burnout, the league had to find an easy way for all of these women to register and pay for their participation twice a year, play on courts across the metro area, keep up with scores, handle over 60 teams and hundreds of players, and generate a printable directory.

-The league was using a hybrid online/paper registration & management system that developed over the years, but they had outgrown it.
-Volunteers were up to their ears in mailed checks, registration forms, and score sheets.
-Not ideal.
+The league was using a hybrid online/paper registration and management system that developed over the years; but they had outgrown it.
+Volunteers were up to their ears in mailed checks, registration forms, and score sheets, serving up quite a headache.

 Hundreds of checks and sheets of paper?
 There had to be an easier way.

-There was a much easier way.
+There was a solution.
 We just had to build it.

-Genin Media met with leaders of the organization to understand their unique needs for registration & payment, contact information collection, score keeping, and other functions central to the organization (not to mention, the rules of tennis).
+Genin Media met with leaders of the organization to understand their unique needs for registration and payment, contact information collection, score keeping, and other functions central to the organization — not to mention, the rules of tennis!
 Our shared goal was to make things much easier on the volunteers and move all of these cumbersome processes online.

 Additionally, the league printed 50+ page books twice a year for all players with contact information, rules, facilities information, board members, bylaws, schedules, and more.
 The league wanted to do away with that and allow members to log in to the site and generate that book as a PDF on-the-fly with the most current information at the click of a button.